-- At Gigi’s consults are convenient is you have other pets that will distract from working with the dog in training, if you prefer not to have us come to your home, need to work in an environment outside of the home to address the behavior or live outside our travel range *our facility is in Canal Winchester
+- At Gigi’s consults are convenient if you have other pets that will distract from working with the dog in training, if you prefer not to have us come to your home, need to work in an environment outside of the home to address the behavior or live outside our travel range *our facility is in Canal Winchester

 - Remote consults via Zoom will continue to be available.
 These are ideal if you aren’t comfortable working in person, your dog is not comfortable with unfamiliar people in their environment and would not be able to eat/come out/settle when the consultant in in their space.
-Seperation related behavior is often best worked remotely, we use the technology during training to observe behavior and the consultant often just distracts the dog. *Remote sessions can only be scheduled with Heather at this time
+Separation related behavior is often best worked remotely, we use the technology during training to observe behavior and the consultant often just distracts the dog. *Remote sessions can only be scheduled with Heather at this time

 How do I schedule?

 New clients should click the ‘schedule’ option in the menu to the left.
 Choose the private training schedule, pick your consultant in the filters, then look for a 2 hour opening (teal block) to schedule one of the initial sessions (all say New Client) in the title.
 There are limited new client sessions each week, and we often book several weeks out.
 To get on the waitlist, book, then complete your history form in the confirmation email.
 We will contact you if we can get you in earlier.
 If you are concerned that the level of behavior is a safety risk, also reach out and ask for a management plan. *Remote sessions can only be scheduled with Heather at this time

 How much will sessions cost?